syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### groupSettings.showToggleButton `boolean`
 {:#members:groupsettings-showtogglebutton}

 Gets or sets a value that indicates whether to show the group button image(toggle button)in the column header and also in the grouped column in the group drop area .
-It can be used to group/ungroup the columns by click on the toggle button.
+It can be used to group/ungroup the columns by clicking on the toggle button.

 #### Default Value:
 {:.param}